sedelmeyer/cs109b_groupproject/docs/analysis/03-eda.rst

   :depth: 2
   :backlinks: top

+To gain a better sense of the nature of the data contained in this dataset, it is useful to provide some visual representations of the types of projects available.
+Shown below are a set of barplots illustrating the distribution of the full set of 355 projects in the cleansed dataset, plotted against several different dimensions.

 Categorical attributes of each project
 --------------------------------------

-To gain a better sense of the nature of the data contained in this dataset, it is useful to provide some visual representations of the types of projects available.
-Shown below are a set of barplots illustrating the distribution of the full set of 355 projects in the cleansed dataset, categorized on several different dimensions.

 First, shown below are the projects distributed among the set of project categories as they were assigned in this initial dataset.
 This plot demonstrates the far greater proportion of projects designated as "Streets and Roadways" versus all other categories.
 It is also worth noting the very low count numbers for the several smallest categories.
 For the purpose of this analysis, we will merge several of these smaller groupings with other like groups to more evenly distribute the projects and to reduce the overall number of categories.